Murder of Zara Aleena: Aftermath

-The murder occurred nine days after McSweeney was released from prison on licence, having being jailed for robbery.
+The murder occurred nine days after McSweeney was released from prison on licence, having been jailed for robbery.
 A subsequent report in The Guardian said an attempt was made to recall him to prison two days before the murder, and suggested he should not have been released in the first place.
 The Metropolitan Police conducted an internal review after reports were published that McSweeney had been convicted 28 times for 69 earlier offences, including nine separate spells in prison, and ought to have been recalled.
 McSweeney had also had a history of violence and abuse, and a restraining order was taken out against him in 2021.
 Concern had been raised on 22 June, four days before the murder, after McSweeney failed to show for two appointments.
 Two days later, the Metropolitan Police attempted to arrest him, but he was not at the address on their records.

 The Chief Inspector of Probation said the failure to assess McSweeney was caused by a lack of probation officers.
 London was highlighted as particularly problematic, with around half of posts remaining to be filled in some London boroughs.

-In December, McSweeney pleaded guilty to the murder and was sentenced to life imprisonment with a minimum 38-year term.
+On 18 November 2022, in court at the Old Bailey, McSweeney admitted the murder and sexual assault of Zara Aleena via videolink and pleaded guilty to the charges made against him.
+On 14 December 2022, the judge Mrs Justice Cheema-Grubb sentenced McSweeney to life imprisonment with a minimum prison term of 38 years.
+McSweeney was also given a four-year term for sexual assault, a sentence that will run concurrently with that served for murder.
+At sentencing, the judge said she did not believe McSweeney's actions on the night of the killing were an "aberration"; and described McSweeney as "a pugnacious and deeply violent man with a propensity to violence".
+During the hearing and at sentencing, McSweeney refused to leave prison to appear before the court; with his defending barrister, George Carter-Stephenson KC, saying his client "did not want to relive the incident" knowing that CCTV footage would be played at the hearing.
+In response to McSweeney's refusal to attend, the judge described McSweeney as having "no spine whatsoever".

-In January 2023, the Prime Minister, Rishi Sunak said the murder was a "terrible crime", and announced the government would take urgent action to review how McSweeney was incorrectly assessed for medium risk.
+In January 2023, the former Prime Minister, Rishi Sunak said the murder was a "terrible crime", and announced the government would take urgent action to review how McSweeney was incorrectly assessed for medium risk.